christopherAlberts/immensity/README.md

 ## How It Works ##

 Going about encrypting text espesialy with the use of a computer is quite simple.
 If however you're not that fomilular with how a computer deals with the string datatype i.e. *text*.
 Here is a quick computer science theory lesson.

+Computers can only understand numbers.
+In order to represente letters and other unique characters we make use of the ASCII table.
+ASCII(American Standard Code for Information Interchange) is the numerical representation of a character such as 'a' or '@' or an action of some sort such as *"Ens"* or *"Tab"*.